As a reader (or jump to “as a writer“)

 As a writer

 When you love a genre in fiction, you inevitably write.
 Perhaps it’s just in your head to start with, and maybe at the outset you’re only putting together the pieces of narratives read elsewhere in a way that makes you happy.
-Sooner or later, however, you have story fragments in your head that are wholly yours.
+Sooner or later though, you have story fragments in your head that are wholly yours.
 They may be naive, their quality may be questionable, but they’re there and they’re persistent.

 The best way to get them out is to write them down, but when looked at in the cold light of day, these story fragments aren’t all that great.
-And they’re just fragments.
+And they’re still just fragments.

 So either you stop there or you start rewriting, reorganising, rethinking and generally creating what a more professional writer would call a first draft.

-Sooner or later, you have dozens of these unfinished animals sitting in a folder or a hard drive?
+Sooner or later, you have dozens of these unfinished animals sitting in a folder or a hard drive.
 You wonder if they’re any good.
 It’s hard to tell without exposing them to the critical judgement of strangers.
 In the end, curiosity gets the better of you.
 You do a little research and send some stories to a few magazines.
 Then you wait as people you don’t know scan the document and throw it out with the majority of everything that passes their desk.

 I played this game a few times, and it occurred to me that although I was getting better, I would get better faster if I actually had some feedback on the stories I wrote, so I started sharing with a few select friends.
 A couple of comments for which I am ever thankful: